 The development process, so simple on the macro level, becomes an intricate, iterative blend of many ingredients when applied to each project.
 It can take years to complete.
-Edgemere’s work flow reflects the process and ability to receive funding over the last twenty years; the Edgemere team has successfully financed forty-nine (49) projects with a total development cost of over $644.86 million.
+Edgemere’s work flow reflects the process and ability to receive funding over the last twenty years; the Edgemere team has successfully financed fifty-three (53) projects with a total development cost of over $833.29 million.

 Much of the firm’s success has been due to key business partners: the law firm of Cannon Heyman Weiss, accountants Flaherty Salmin, and strong design and construction teams.
-Key financial partners have included JP Morgan Chase, M&T, Keybank, and First Niagara banks as well as syndicators Enterprise, NEF, RBC Capital, and others.
+Key financial partners have included JP Morgan Chase, M&T, Keybank, Citizens Bank, Five-Star Bank, Community Preservation Corp. and Greater Rochester Housing Partnership as well as syndicators/investors Enterprise, NEF, RBC, CREA, Boston Financial, Key CDC, Redstone, Hudson, Wells Fargo and others.
 Throughout, Edgemere’s strong working relationships with local, state, and federal agencies have been instrumental.

 Edgemere’s projects have won numerous awards.
 Both the National Housing & Rehabilitation Association and the Preservation League of New York selected the Apartments at the Belmont for honors in 2010.
 In 2011, the Urban League honored the Edgemere team by awarding the company its Business Service Award.
 Many others followed, and in 2014 Edgemere received the Rochester Design Center’s Robert Macon Award for Urban Innovation.